daidaiershidi/daidaiershidi.github.io/_pages/about.md

 **IEEE SPL** [[**Paper**]](https://ieeexplore.ieee.org/document/9860042) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>

-The previous methods fail to focus on the local grouped joint dependence of the human body, which is vital to distinguishing various actions in fine-grained tasks.
-We propose the novel spatial focus attention to enhance multiple complementary grouped joint dependence for fine-grained tasks through the tree structural attention maps.
+Previous methods fail to focus on the local grouped joint dependence of the human body, which is crucial for distinguishing various actions in fine-grained tasks.
+To address this issue, we propose a novel spatial focus attention mechanism that enhances multiple complementary grouped joint dependencies for fine-grained tasks through tree structural attention maps.
 <!-- - The extensive experimental results highlight the benefits of spatial focus attention, which outperforms state-of-the-art methods significantly on fine-grained skeleton-based action recognition (FSD-10) and segmentation benchmarks (MCFS-22).
 Besides, our proposed spatial focus attention also achieves outstanding performance on the NTU-60 dataset. -->

 </div>